Comf0rTS1997/cRDP/README.md

 It is built on top of [FreeRDP](https://www.freerdp.com/) and a number of other open-source components — see [THIRD_PARTY.md](THIRD_PARTY.md) for the full list, and the in-app About screen for per-component license text.

+The project is also heavy coded with Claude and Cursor.